Zevrix/Project-Euler/README.md

-# The Beat Predictor
+# Project Euler
-Collection of programs used to make song predictions based of off a radio stations history of songs played.
+Collection of programs used to solve problems from projecteuler.net.